BA(Hons), BBehavSci(Hons)(Psych), GradDipMngt, MPsych(Ed&Dev)

 I recognise the importance of the therapeutic relationship in achieving positive outcomes.
 I have a warm, considered, and empathetic approach and want to help my clients to feel safe, supported, and understood.
 I use evidence-based approaches that are individually tailored, and focus on symptom relief, or the development of a deeper understanding of difficulties, depending on each person’s needs.
 I use an integrative approach, combining a range of interventions including Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Solution Focused Therapy, Play Therapy, Schema Therapy, Psychodynamic, and Attachment/Relationship Informed Therapy.

-I provide supervision to provisional psychologists and also to fully-registered psychologists undertaking an Educational and Developmental Psychology registrar program.
+I provide supervision to other psychologists including those undertaking an Educational and Developmental Psychology registrar program.
 I am a mentor in QUT’s Career Mentor Scheme and provide mentoring to final year students with a major in psychology.
 In 2011, I presented my Masters of Psychology research internationally and co-facilitated a professional development workshop on childhood anxiety at the 3rd International Conference on Educational and Counselling Psychology, in Dhaka, Bangladesh.
 I was also involved in training Bangladeshi psychology students to set-up and run a parent education/school readiness program.
 In 2012, I co-authored ‘Supporting siblings of children with a rare chromosome disorder’ for UK charity and support group, Unique.
 Prior to working in private practice, I worked as a specialist psychological assessor for the Federal Government and spent several years working as a researcher with the Child and Youth Mental Health Service (Children’s Hospital Health Service District).
 In 2012 I worked on research projects at the Mater Children’s Hospital on Autism Spectrum Disorders (co-authored ‘Uptake and Diagnostic Yield of Chromosomal Microarray in an Australian Child Development Clinic‘, published in 2014) and the Australian Angelman Syndrome Research Register.
 My undergraduate and postgraduate psychology qualifications were attained at the Queensland University of Technology.
 I have AHPRA specialist endorsement as an Educational and Developmental Psychologist.